The reaper came for this show too soon: ‘Dead Like Me’ needs a revival

-It’s been fourteen years since Dead Like Me was cancelled by Showtime after two spectacular seasons.
+It’s been more than fifteen years since Dead Like Me was cancelled by Showtime after two spectacular seasons.
 The show’s creator Bryan Fuller left the show after just five episodes due to what he described as being a “traumatic experience dealing with the MGM TV Studio people,” adding it was “the worst type of gross old boy studio experience you could imagine.”

 Speaking with Media Village in 2005 (a year after the show was cancelled), Fuller explained that the show’s network wasn’t to blame for the show ending before its time.
 “Showtime was feeling the frustration as well.
 They weren’t satisfied with the storytelling on the show, and we were all frustrated with MGM.
 When Showtime cancelled the series, it was actually a bit of a relief.”